 Bob grew up in southern Connecticut and graduated from the University of Maryland and resides in Annapolis, Maryland with his wife Candy.
 Their son, Brooks, is a recent graduate of the University of Maryland.
 He and his wife enjoy all things outdoors including cycling, hiking and sailing.

-Emily Magram is the Coordinator, Communications and Membership for the Wine & Spirits Wholesalers of America (WSWA).
+Emily Magram is the Manager, Communications and Membership for the Wine & Spirits Wholesalers of America (WSWA).

 Prior to joining WSWA, Emily was a paralegal at Kelley Drye & Warren, LLP, where she worked with the Advertising practice group to advocate on behalf of clients before the Federal Trade Commission.